Melapress/wp-security-audit-log/readme.txt

 == Changelog ==

+=3.4.3.1 (2019-08-29)

+* **Improvements**
+	* Added confirmation for when daily summary email is sent manually.
+	* Updated the support links in the help page.

+* **Bug fixes**
+	* Fixed cases in which event ID 4012 was not being reported.
+	* Fixed a PHP fatal error caused when public events are disabled.

 Release notes: [Update 3.4.3 – Front-end plugin performance improvements & MainWP extension support](https://www.wpsecurityauditlog.com/releases/update-3-4-3/)

 = 3.4.3 (2019-08-28) =